Inner Child Healing Journal Prompts to Reconnect, Reflect, and Heal

 How Do Inner Child Journal Prompts Improve Emotional Regulation?

-They improve emotional regulation by helping you understand emotional triggers, process past experiences, and respond consciously instead of reacting automatically.
+They improve emotional regulation by helping you understand emotional triggers, process past experiences, and respond consciously rather than react automatically.

 The Inner Shift